dependents/node-module-lookup-amd/README.md

 * `config`: the path to your RequireJS configuration file
   * As an optimization, you can provide a pre-parsed config object (the contents of the RequireJS config in object form) as `config`.
 You are then required to provide a `directory` argument which is assumed to be the location where your config would have been.
 * `fileSystem`: An alternative `fs` implementation to use for filesystem interactions.
-Defaults to node's `fs` implementation if not supplied.
+Defaults to Node.js's `fs` implementation if not supplied.

 ### CLI

-Assumes a global `-g` installation*
+Assumes a global `-g` installation

 ```sh
 lookup-amd -c path/to/my/config.js -f path/to/file/containing/dependency -d path/containing/all/files my/dependency/name